devopslifter/nopcommerce/habitat/README.md

 ## Usage

-How would a user use this package?  i.e. can a user simply call the package as a dependency of their application?
-Or is there more they need to do?
+This package is used to run the nop-commerce web application, it is recommended to add a post `post_run` hook to your sqlserver package to customise any database changes, create users and add any necessary privileges.

 ## Bindings

-This package binds to Microsoft SQL Server 2008 or higher
+This package binds to Microsoft SQL Server 2008 or higher and contains all the necesary `.sql` quieries to create a starter database.

+Example bind

+`hab svc load devopslifter/nop-commerce --bind database:sqlserver.default`

 ## Topologies